konsoletyper/teavm-site/_docs/flavour/templates.md

 </ul>
 ```

-This example assumes you put template to `src/main/resources/templates/fibonacci.html`.
+This example assumes you put the template in `src/main/resources/templates/fibonacci.html`.

-This code does nothing.
+So far, this code does nothing.
-First, you should tell Flavour to render template.
+First, you should tell Flavour to render the template.
 Add the following method to the `Fibonacci` class:

 ```java